illinois-data-curation/ryan-ben-vital/README.md

 The *NCEI* dataset is collected via a URL link.
 The *Iowa Open Data* dataset is collected via an API query.
 Both of these processes are included in the workflow as well as their respective integrity checks in the rule, `acquisition`.

 ### Running the Workflow
+The workflow must be run with Python 3.11.1 and all dependencies listed in `requirements.txt`.
+The workflow must be executed from the `/src` directory.
+Please note that it may take several minutes to complete.

 All code in pure python is included in the folder, `src`, as `.py` files.
 This is the code used to run the workflow file, `Snakefile`.
 The `Snakefile` creates five rules: `runall`, `acquisition`, `integration`, `analysis`, and `modeling`.

 - Rule `runall` executes all processes necessary to produce `heatmap.png`, `lineplot.png`, `lmplot.png`, `pairplot.png`, and `regression-output.md`.